 - Replace your self-doubt with self-respect, self-love, and self-compassion.
 Getting to know your real self, as opposed to an idealized image you wish to portray to the world and yourself, is the antidote to perfectionism.

 - Allow yourself to experience all of your feelings.
 Perfectionism demands that we feel certain emotions and not other emotions.
 What often happens in this scenario is that we end up being estranged from all of our emotions, as it’s almost impossible to pick and choose what we’re going to feel.
 The healthier choice is to bear compassionate witness to the full gamut of your emotions, without judgment.

 - Make healthy relationships a priority.
 Let other people know your true, quirky, imperfect self.
 This is the only way to develop authentic relationships.
 Even if you managed to pull off a “perfect” act for awhile (highly unlikely, but just for the sake of argument), you’d probably be concerned that people might reject you if you let down your guard.

 - Take good care of your body, mind, and spirit.
 The basics: good nutrition, regular exercise, sufficient sleep, relaxation, fun, intellectually challenging projects, an active social life, meditation, and connection with a higher (i.e., bigger than you) purpose.

 - Don’t overthink things.
-Just get going.
+Just dive in there and get going.
 You can revise later or try another option.

 - Stop using the words “should”, “should have”, “must”, “have to”, and “if only”.
 These can sound dictatorial.
 Instead, use phrases like “want to”, “choose to”, “prefer”, and “now I’ll…”, which put you back in the driver’s seat and have a flavor of kindness.